How do you play Spider Solitaire?

 Kings can only go in empty columns.
 Avoid moving Kings prematurely; wait until you have a clear plan for building a complete sequence.

-You can stack cards of different suits in descending order, but you cannot move mixed-suit sequences as a group.
-Only cards of the same suit in a descending sequence can be moved together.
-This is why building same-suit sequences is so important.
+You can stack cards of different suits in descending order, but you cannot move a mixed-suit sequence as one group.
+Only same-suit descending sequences can move together.

 Put your new knowledge to the test.
 Play Spider Solitaire online for free, right in your browser.
 No download or registration required.